 The North Dakota grasslands are an idyllic place to spend your retirement years.
 Crisscrossing the state are abundant wildlife refuges and endless acres of farming and ranching lands.
 Another stunning attraction is the International Peace Garden, adjacent to the Canadian border.
 From corner to corner, North Dakota is a peaceful, relaxing state to call home.

-NewHomeSource has collected the top nine cities for retirees in North Dakota.
+NewHomeSource has collected the top nine cities for retirees in North Dakota and some of these are even on the list of affordable cities for North Dakota.
 Find the perfect city for the ideal lifestyle in your retirement and get ready to buy your dream retirement home.

 1. Jamestown